1988–89 Philadelphia 76ers season: Off-season

+Regular season

-The 76ers won ten of their first 15 games of the regular season in November, but then struggled losing 9 of their 14 games in December.
-With starting small forward Cliff Robinson out for the remainder of the season due to a knee injury after only just 14 games, the team signed free agent, and rookie small forward Shelton Jones.
+With the addition of Hawkins and Anderson, the 76ers won 10 of their first 15 games of the regular season in November, but then struggled losing 9 of their 14 games in December.
+With starting small forward Cliff Robinson out for the remainder of the season due to a knee injury after only just 14 games, the team signed free agents, rookie small forward Shelton Jones, and Derek Smith.
 The 76ers held a 26–20 record at the All-Star break, and won four of their final five games of the season, finishing in second place in the Atlantic Division with a 46–36 record, earning the seventh seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence.

-Barkley averaged 25.8 points, 12.5 rebounds and 1.6 steals per game, and was named to the All-NBA First Team, while Mike Gminski averaged 17.2 points, 9.4 rebounds and 1 3 blocks per game, and Hawkins provided the team with 15.1 points and 1.5 steals per game, and was named to the NBA All-Rookie First Team.
-In addition, Anderson played a sixth man role off the bench, averaging 16.2 points per game, while Robinson provided with 15.1 points and 5.4 rebounds per game, and Maurice Cheeks contributed 11.6 points, 7.8 assists and 1.5 steals per game.
+Barkley averaged 25.8 points, 12.5 rebounds, 4.1 assists and 1.6 steals per game, and was named to the All-NBA First Team, while Mike Gminski averaged 17.2 points, 9.4 rebounds and 1 3 blocks per game, and Anderson played a sixth man role off the bench, averaging 16.2 points and 5.0 rebounds per game.
+In addition, Hawkins provided the team with 15.1 points and 1.5 steals per game, and was named to the NBA All-Rookie First Team, while Robinson contributed 15.1 points and 5.4 rebounds per game, and Maurice Cheeks provided with 11.6 points, 7.8 assists and 1.5 steals per game.
+Meanwhile, Smith averaged 7.8 points per game in 36 games, while Gerald Henderson contributed 6.5 points per game, Brooks provided with 5.2 points and 3.7 assists per game, and Jones averaged 5.0 points per game in 42 games.

 During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Barkley was selected for the 1989 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
-Meanwhile, Gerald Henderson participated in the NBA Three-Point Shootout, and Jones participated in the NBA Slam Dunk Contest.
+Meanwhile, Henderson participated in the NBA Three-Point Shootout, and Jones participated in the NBA Slam Dunk Contest.
 Barkley also finished in sixth place in Most Valuable Player voting, while Anderson finished tied in sixth place in Sixth Man of the Year voting, and also finished tied in fourth place in Most Improved Player voting.

+The 76ers finished 15th in the NBA in home-game attendance, with an attendance of 531,715 at The Spectrum during the regular season.